-Let's say you want to publish your registration page URL on your website, both in the site's header and footer.
-You also have an ad campaign on Facebook where you'll publish the link, and you plan to post the link on your organization's page.
+Let's say you want to publish your registration page URL in the header and footer of your website.
+You also want to publish the link in an ad campaign on Facebook, and you plan to post the link on your organization's page.
 The registration page only has one link, so how can you find out which efforts are driving the most traffic?
 UTM parameters!

 UTM parameters are five simple snippets of code that you add (or "append") to the end of a URL.
 This lets you create different versions of the same URL to help you identify the success of different advertising efforts.
 Many modern analytics tools like GA4 can capture UTM data to make analyzing traffic easier.